Agile-Labs-Tech/agilelabs-isms-policy/07 Secure-devt policy/README.md

 1. The purpose of this document is to define the basic rules for secure development of software and systems.
 2. This document is applicable to development and maintenance of all services, architecture, software and systems that are part of the Information Security Management System (ISMS).
-3. Users of this document are all employees who work on the development and maintenance of technology hardware and software in Agile Lab Pte Ltd (Agile Lab).
+3. Users of this document are all employees who work on the development and maintenance of technology hardware and software in Agile Labs Pte Ltd (Agile Labs).

 # Reference Documents